 The Shark Rocket Corded is an entry-level corded stick vacuum.
 Compared to pricier models like the Shark APEX UpLight or newer alternatives like the Shark Stratos UltraLight, it's pretty bare-bones in overall design, with relatively few convenience features, a fairly rudimentary single-roller floorhead, and a somewhat cheap-feeling plastic construction.
 That said, it's highly affordable and very maneuverable.

-The Shark Rocket is very good for use on bare floors.
-It does an outstanding job of cleaning all kinds of debris.
+The Shark Rocket performs satisfactorily on bare floors.
+It does a decent job of cleaning most kinds of debris, though it might struggle slightly with larger ones.
 It's reasonably easy to maintain and has few recurring costs, which is nice.
 Unfortunately, it has sub-par build quality, with plastic elements that feel a little fragile.

-The Shark Rocket is very good for low-pile carpet use.
-It does a great job of tackling pet hair as well as fine and large debris.
-However, smaller material can easily get caught in its floorhead's wheels, making it difficult to roll around smoothly.
+The Shark Rocket is okay for low-pile carpet use.
+It does a poor job of tackling pet hair as well as fine and large debris.
+Moreover, smaller material can easily get caught in its floorhead's wheels, making it difficult to roll around smoothly.
 On the upside, its overall maneuverability is good, and the vacuum has few recurring costs.

-The Shark Rocket is decent for use on high-pile carpets.
+The Shark Rocket is not bad for use on high-pile carpets.
 It has a dedicated setting for high-pile carpets, though this doesn't change its height, so it can still get stuck on plusher rugs.
-Still, it does a decent job of handling pet hair and larger debris, although it struggles to suck up finer debris.
+It also struggles to suck up some particles on this surface.
 That said, it's still reasonably easy to maintain and doesn't have many recurring costs.

-The Shark Rocket is decent for handling pet hair.
-It does an alright job of sucking up pet hair on low-pile carpets.
-However, it does a better job on high-pile carpets and bare floors.
-It also has an indicator light to warn you when your brush head becomes clogged, which can be handy when you have a heavily shedding pet.
-It doesn't have a pet grooming brush, though, and there's no HEPA filter to seal in allergens.
+The Shark Rocket is okay for handling pet hair.
+It does an alright job of sucking up pet hair on low-pile carpets, but it leaves some pet hair around the two brush roll guards.
+It does a better job on bare floors, though.
+There's an indicator light to warn you when your brush head becomes clogged, which can be handy when you have a heavily shedding pet.
+However, there's no pet grooming brush or a HEPA filter to seal in allergens.

 The Shark Rocket is decent for use on stairs.
-This vacuum is portable, and you can quickly reconfigure it as a handheld vacuum.
-It also has outstanding performance on bare floors, which is great if you have hardwood stairs.
-On the downside, its power cord is somewhat short, making it challenging to clean taller staircases.
+It's portable, and you can quickly reconfigure it as a handheld vacuum.
+It also has good performance on bare floors, which is great if you have hardwood stairs.
+Unfortunately, its power cord is somewhat short, making it challenging to clean taller staircases.

 The Shark Rocket is okay for cleaning cars.
-The HV302 variant comes with a Home & Car Detail kit to clean tight spots and use it as a handheld vacuum by detaching the extension wand.
-It has great performance on low-pile carpets, as it can handle most types of debris and is lightweight.
-However, its power cord is short, so you'll probably need an extension cord to reach every part of your car's interior.
+The HV302 variant comes with a Home & Car Detail kit to clean tight spots; you can also use it as a handheld vacuum by detaching the extension wand.
+Unfortunately, it has sub-par performance on low-pile carpets, as it can miss some debris of various sizes.
+Also, its power cord is short, so you'll probably need an extension cord to reach every part of your car's interior.

 The Shark Rocket is poor for workshop cleaning, though that isn't its intended use.
 It can't deal with liquid spills, and heavy-duty debris like wood or metal shavings could damage its internals.